astrorigin/pyswisseph/docs/concepts/bodies.md

-# Planetary Positions

-## Bodies
+# Bodies

-Pass an integer to identify which celestial body to calculate.
+For the functions `swe.calc_ut`, `swe.calc`, and `swe.calc_pctr`, you'll need to pass an integer to identify which celestial body to calculate.
 You can use the named constants or the numeric values directly.
+These numbers are defined in [`swephexp.h`](https://github.com/aloistr/swisseph/blob/master/swephexp.h).

+## Major bodies and asteroids

 | Constant | Value | Body |
 |----------|-------|------|